 Michael J. Tully Park

 1801 Evergreen Ave., New Hyde Park, NY 11040 – (Google Map)

 This large, active park has multiple, paved walking paths on which people can walk their dogs.
+In 2019, the Town of North Hempstead opened a new dog park here as well.
 Please be aware that dogs are not allowed on ball fields or in playgrounds at the park.

 Mill Pond Park